simonacca/dict2sql/README.md

     - unit tests
         - compiler to ir
         - ir to sql
-        - types (expressivity)
         - utils
-    - integration tests
-        - sqlite
     - security
         - test for sql injection
             - fuzzing
             - generative testing
-- sql functionality
-    - having
-    - functions
-    - aggregate
-    - statements
-        - create
-- more examples
-    - query end to end with db engine
-    - generative examples
-- also provide types for data?
-    - probably not a worthwile direction